huggingface/huggingface.js/packages/tasks/src/tasks/feature-extraction/about.md

 ### Retrieval Augmented Generation

-Retrieval Augmented Generation (RAG) is a technique where the user inputs to generative models first queried through a knowledge base, and the most relevant information from the knowledge base are used to augment the prompt to reduce hallucinations during generation.
-Feature extraction models (primarily, retrieval and reranking models) can be used in RAG to reduce model hallucinations and ground the model.
+Retrieval-augmented generation (RAG) is a technique in which user inputs to generative models are first queried through a knowledge base, and the most relevant information from the knowledge base is used to augment the prompt to reduce hallucinations during generation.
+Feature extraction models (primarily retrieval and reranking models) can be used in RAG to reduce model hallucinations and ground the model.

 ## Inference